-Dr. Leung Wai Cheung (appointed with effect from 30 November 2021) Mr. Cheung Wai Lun Jacky Mr. Chan Wing Kee Mr. Chen Yeung Tak (resigned with effect from 30 November 2021)
+Dr. Leung Wai Cheung Mr. Cheung Wai Lun Jacky Mr. Chan Wing Kee

 Pursuant to article 108(a) of the Articles, at each annual general meeting, at least one-third of the Directors shall be subject to retirement by rotation at least once every three years.
 A retiring Director shall be eligible for re-election.